EPIC TAMA LAKES TRACK Tongariro National Park New Zealand

 Before we dive into the details about the Tama Lakes track, let’s first have a look at the key facts of the trail so you’re well prepared!

-Tama Lakes walk distance and duration: The 17.4 kilometre return track takes about 5 to 7 hours to complete.
+Tama Lakes walk distance and duration: The 17.4-kilometre return track takes about 5 to 7 hours to complete.

-Best time to hike Tama Lakes
+What is the best time to hike Tama Lakes?

 Generally the best time to hike to Tama Lakes is in the summer months.
 You’ll then have the best chance of clear skies when the weather is generally mild and dry.
 The summer season in New Zealand runs from December to February with temperatures ranging from 15-25°C (59-77°F) in the daytime.
 However, spring and autumn can be great months too for the Tama Lakes track.
 But clouds could be more obstructing the view.